 I did not participate in college.
 I left after self reflection lead me to the unshakeable conclusion that I could not participate nor survive in this system.
 College is the path of seeking privilege, and that is a path you cannot compromise on, because it asks for everything.
 It is like anorexia, like the societal standard of beauty, it is a limitless hunger.
 I would have lost everything good in me.

 College is the indefinite suppression of your humanity.

 Here’s a list of things that aren’t college: talking to human beings, being in the world, reading a book that didn’t cost a hundred bucks, reading a book that you chose to read, learning at your own pace, learning exactly what you want to learn, making things right now instead of waiting on someone else’s timetable.

 Note: This post doesn’t apply to everyone who goes to college.
 I also accept that not everyone has the same options and some people have to make hard decisions.
 We don’t always have a choice.
-This is directed at the perfunctory, generic, moralizing attendance of college.
+This is targeted at people of privilege, not marginalized people.
+This is directed at the perfunctory, cookie-cutter, moralizing attendance of college.
 Most of all, this is directed at people who hate, whether overtly or subtly, people who don’t go to college.

 If you ever think, if you’re ever so kind as to think, I like Porpentine’s writing, I like her game design, what she says, or something else she does–realize that nothing you admire in me came from college.
 With trivial exceptions, I have learned nothing about any subject whatsoever in any school in my life.
 I am entirely self-taught.